netinvent/altaro_exporter/README.md

 The exporter needs to be installed on the host that has Altaro VM Backup installed (since discussing with the API from anywhere else fails with `HTTP Error 400.
 The request hostname is invalid.`)

 Extract the zip file to let's say `C:\altaro_exporter`
-In the directory, you'll find the binaries as well as the config file `altaro_exporter.yaml`
+In the directory, you'll find the binaries.
+Grab yourself a copy of `altaro_exporter.yaml` found in this repository and copy it into the same directory.
+Unless you want to change the altaro_exporter password regulary, you should create a service account (local admin) which you will use to connect to Altaro console, and use for the exporter.

 Configure your local/domain administrator account according to your needs.
 Don't worry, once running, the user and password will be encrypted.

 Also, configure if you want to include non scheduled and/or unconfigured VMs in your metrics.
 By default, we include them since it makes sense to have too much information.
 Nevertheless, on a lot of backup policies, they should be excluded in order to avoid false positives.

-Once you're done, create a Windows Service with the following commands
+Once you're done, create a Windows Service with the following commands in an elevated command line prompt:

 ```
 sc create altaro_exporter DisplayName= "HornetSecurity Altaro API exporter for Prometheus" start= auto binpath= "c:\altaro_exporter\altaro_exporter-x64.exe -c c:\altaro_exporter\altaro_exporter.yaml"